-Notwithstanding the expansive administrative record, and the complexity of the numerous issues implicated herein, the court’s scope of review in this case is relatively narrow.
-In accordance with the deferential standards applicable to a court’s review of an agency’s actions, this court must give EPA’s… More
+Notwithstanding the expansive administrative record, and the complexity of the numerous issues implicated herein, the court’s scope of review in this case is relatively narrow.… More

 EPA’s used its blog today to announce that it and the Army Corps of Engineers have sent to OMB a draft rule clarifying the scope of jurisdiction under the Clean Water Act.
 It appears that EPA has finally given up on its controversial efforts to solve the Rapanos problem through guidance.
-As I noted previously, when an agency is still working on its quick and easy guidance (with regulations to follow) eight years after the court decision that made the guidance necessary, it’s probably time to acknowledge that there is no quick and easy, so you… More
+As I noted previously, when an agency is still working on its quick and easy guidance (with regulations to follow) eight years after the court decision that made the guidance necessary,… More

 Last week, in Conservation Law Foundation v.
 EPA, Judge Mark Wolf ruled that CLF did not have standing to challenge EPA’s approval of total maximum daily loads promulgated for certain waters in and around Cape Cod.
 Given the increasing number of citizen suits involving TMDL promulgation, the decision is important.

 CLF asserted two claims.
 First, it alleged that EPA wrongly classified certain sources,… More

 Equal Protection Claims Concerning Disparate Enforcement of Environmental Laws Remain an Uphill Battle